 Unfinished or Prefinished?
 This is the Question!

 For years there have been better discussions - factory or site-finished flooring.
 The truth is that both have their good and bad sides and we can only talk about personal preferences.
 If either of the methods was truly superior to the other, it would eventually dominate the competition and drive it out of the market which isn’t the case.
 There are different tastes and what works for one might not do for the other.

 Prefinished floors are also known as ‘factory finished’.
 It means that the protective coating which keeps the floor safe from any kind of damage is applied before the floor arrives in your home.
 This type of finish application is both a great advantage and a great downside depending on how you look upon it.

 Durability.
 There are several types of floor finish.
 Among them, polyurethane lacquers are the most resilient.
-However, there is another alternative which offers even greater protection.
+However, there is another alternative that offers even greater protection.
 It is known as aluminium oxide.
 Aluminium oxide can only be applied in a factory which makes it exclusive for prefinished surfaces.
 The warranty of the coating itself is usually around 25 years but in some cases, it can go as far as 50.
 In comparison, a finish applied on a site has a warranty of around 5 years or less.

 Refinishing.
 Having such durable protection is a great benefit but sadly isn’t perfect.
 Sanding aluminium oxide off the floor can be a quite difficult and time-consuming process. it is not impossible, simply hard.
 It is also particularly painful on engineered surfaces with thin veneers where using coarser grit can ruin the floor permanently.